Abhivarsha03/Binance-trading-bot/README.md

 ## Author

-Developed as part of a Python Developer Internship assignment.
+Developed as part of a AI Agent Development Internship/Job assignment.

 ---